MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-tenant-setup.md

 When considering your Azure AD tenant for use with Power BI, the key decisions and actions include:

 > [!div class="checklist"]
 > - **Confirm the Azure tenant is managed:** Verify your Azure AD tenant is actively being managed by the system administrators.
-If it's not, initiate the process to take over the unmanaged tenant.
+> - **Take over tenant:** If applicable, initiate the process to take over the unmanaged tenant.

 ### Tenant ID for external users